jessdolt/coachy/README.md

 $ npm run start
 ```

 ## Main Features and Limitations

 #### For Coaches
 1. Availability Management
-  - Coaches can effortlessly set their 2-hour availability slots using an intuitive day setter.
+   Coaches can effortlessly set their 2-hour availability slots using an intuitive day setter.
 This feature allows them to customize their schedule for each day of the week, providing flexibility and control.
 2. Feedback System
-  - After each coaching session, coaches have the option to provide valuable feedback and rating on their students.
+   After each coaching session, coaches have the option to provide valuable feedback and rating on their students.
 This feature promotes constructive communication and continuous improvement.

 #### For Student
-1. Booking System:
+1. Booking System
-   - Students have the convenience of booking coaching sessions directly through the app.
+   Students have the convenience of booking coaching sessions directly through the app.
 This streamlined process simplifies scheduling and ensures a hassle-free experience for students seeking guidance.

 #### Both
-1. Booking Overview:
+1. Booking Overview
-   - Coaches and students can easily view their upcoming, done, and cancelled bookings, providing a comprehensive overview of their coaching sessions.
+   Coaches and students can easily view their upcoming, done, and cancelled bookings, providing a comprehensive overview of their coaching sessions.